CubeVic/My_notes/docs/Arduino/Projects/Air_vent_servo_control.md

-This is part of the project for the Ikea Lack enclosure, more exact to the Air vent or the temperature control, the idea vents will be open and close with the servo, the decision to open or close the vents will be base in the temperature of the main enclosure.
+This is part of the project for the Ikea Lack enclosure, more exact to the Air vent or the temperature control, the idea vents will be open and close with the servo, the decision to open or close the vents will be based on the temperature of the main enclosure.

-This is base in [Servo automated iris / aperture for air flow control](https://www.thingiverse.com/thing:3563742) by AcE_Krystal
+This is based on [Servo automated iris / aperture for airflow control](https://www.thingiverse.com/thing:3563742) by AcE_Krystal

 ![001.servo_automated_iris](images/001.servo_automated_iris.jpg){: .center}